oykubeliz/oua_bootcamp_41/README.md

  ### **Sprint Review**
 - At the end of Sprint 3, the three members of the team met, the third Sprint, and the entire development process were reviewed.
 The intended tasks have all been completed.
-The game development is succesfully completed.
+The game development is successfully completed.
 - Sprint Review participants: Mustafa Said Güngör, Özlem Arslan, Öykü Beliz Öztürk

  ### **Sprint Retrospective**
--
--
--
--
--
--
--
--
--
--
--
--
--
+- Robotic Resurrection Logo is updated.
+- TUTO GAMES Logo is prepared.
+- Enemy AI and Navigation Mesh are optimized.
--
+- Loading Screen is prepared.
+- In-game scene transition animation is prepared.
+- The system of interaction by pressing keyboard keys is programmed.
--
+- Checkpoint system is prepared.
+- Mini Map is integrated and its bugs are fixed.
+- Music and Sound for the game and gameplay video are created.
+- Platforms and enemy locations on the map are created.
--
+- Collection System is improved.
--
+- Level Design is improved.
+- Map design is updated according to the level design improvements.
--
+- Credits scene is designed.
+- The game is tested to check for errors.